A downloadable woodland trail

 Wildlife at the lake

 The lake is a haven for wildlife including dragonflies, rare beetles, fish and eels.
 An array of birds can be spotted from the hide and if you are very lucky, you may sight the blue flash of a kingfisher.

 Head across the meadow and up the steps, at the top of the steps turn sharply left then continue to follow the path ahead.
 As you follow the track remember to look to your left to enjoy views across the woods.
 At waymark post 13 follow the orange arrow straight ahead.

 As you cross the meadow, look to the bank in front of you which is full of native daffodils in spring.

 You will eventually come to a sign that says 'Jack Reedings Woods' continue ahead and follow the orange arrows.
 After a while the path begins to head back down hill, there some twists and turns with steps and railings to guide you and you will pass more rocks to your left.

 Keep following the orange arrows, after a while the path turns to the left and you will see a stream far below you to your right.
 Eventually you will come to another flight of steps on the right at waymark post 16 that brings you down to water level.
 Follow the stream along, still to your right- it can get boggy here.
 Beyond the cascades go directly across a grassy glade and join the track taking you up a slope until you come to a T-junction where you turn right at waymark post 18 and head uphill.

-The cascades are often full and fast flowing through the winter months adding movement and sound in the hush of the woods.
+The cascades are often full and fast flowing adding movement and sound in the hush of the woods.
 The cascades were created, for the Messel family, by soldiers returning from the First World War.